-The truth is, conflict between believers can be one of the messiest areas in the church and one we tend to keep off limits.
+The truth is, conflict between believers can be one of the messiest areas in the Church, and one we tend to keep off-limits.
 As followers of Christ, we have all been washed by the same blood of the Lamb and are new creations.
-The problem comes in when we wallow in the sins of the past and wander from the perfect ways of God.
+The problem enters when we wallow in the sins of the past and wander from the perfect ways of God.
 While we live in the flesh, we will battle against the sin in this world.
 That is where sanctification rescues us.
 When Christ died on the cross, He broke the chains of sin and death once and for all.
-When you decided to follow Jesus and responded to the call of the Holy Spirit, you were set free and washed white as snow (Isaiah 1:18).
-However, Scripture makes it clear that while we are in the flesh, we still battle (Romans 7:5).
+When you decided to follow Jesus and responded to the call of the Holy Spirit, you were set free and washed white as snow (Is.
+1:18).
+However, Scripture is clear that on this side of eternity, we still battle (Rom.
+7:5).

 Our initial response to hurts caused by others is to judge and to retaliate.
 We revert quickly back to our sinful habits.
-We view the enemy as the person and justify our place to respond back as judge.
-This, however, is not what we see displayed in Scripture.
-When Jesus preached the Sermon on the Mount, He warned His people against judging others as well as retaliating in Matthew 7.
-Not only that, but He calls us to forgive…70 x 7 times!
-(Matthew 18:22) Clearly, we as human beings never have a right to stand as judge.
+We view the person as the enemy and justify our place to respond back as judge.
+This, however, is not what we see commanded in Scripture.
+When Jesus preached the Sermon on the Mount, He cautioned His people against hastily judging others (Matt.
+7:1–5) and warned against retaliating (Matt.
+5:38–42).
+Not only that, but He calls us to forgive … time after time!
+(Matt.
+18:22).

 My fear is that we are fighting the wrong battle and are losing every time.
 The real enemy in this battle is not people, it is Satan.
-Instead of fighting against a person and trying to control our feelings, we need to hand over the battle to the Lord.
-2 Corinthians 10:3-5 gives us God’s directions in fighting the right battles -
+Instead of fighting against a person and trying to control our feelings and responses, we need to hand over the battle to the Lord.
+2 Corinthians 10:3–5 gives us God’s directions in fighting the right battles:

 “For though we walk in the flesh, we are not waging war according to the flesh.
 For the weapons of our warfare are not of the flesh but have divine power to destroy strongholds.
 We destroy arguments and every lofty opinion raised against the knowledge of God, and take every thought captive to obey Christ, being ready to punish every disobedience, when your obedience is complete.”

 Did you get that?
-We don’t fight against flesh and blood, we fight a spiritual battle, and as believers, we are on the winning side with Jesus.
-It is time we stood our ground and didn’t allow Satan to confuse us into the thinking the “enemy” is other believers.
+We don’t fight against flesh and blood; we fight a spiritual battle, and as believers, we are on the winning side with Jesus.
+It is time we stand our ground, refusing to allow Satan to convince us the “enemy” is another believer.
 We are to fight the real enemy together!
-If we are not careful, we will allow judgmental spirits to disrupt God’s will of sanctification in our lives.
-God is not concerned about us fixing other people or requiring justice for our own hurts, He is concerned about us coming to Him in humility and leaving our pains at His feet.
+If we are not careful, we will allow judgmental, unforgiving spirits to disrupt God’s will of sanctification in our lives.
+God is not concerned about us fixing other people or exacting justice for our own hurts; He is concerned about us coming to Him in humility and leaving our pain at His feet.
 As 2 Corinthians 10:5 commands, we are to literally destroy, or refute, any idea that is not true about God and others.
 The battle most often is fought in our minds, and Scripture clearly tells us that we are to take our thoughts captive and make them obey Christ.

-I believe it is time we started fighting the right fight, the good fight for the faith.
-Each day there will be distractions and flaming arrows shot at us by Satan to disrupt the unity in the church, our homes, and our spiritual walks.
-We must put up our shields of faith against these attacks and join Paul in fighting the “good fight of the faith.”
-Whatever hurt you are harboring and whatever bitterness Satan has planted in your heart, the gospel can uproot it and plant life, truth, and forgiveness…today.
+I believe it is time we started fighting the right fight—the good fight for the faith.
+Each day there will be distractions and flaming arrows shot at us by Satan to disrupt the unity in the Church, our homes, and our spiritual walks.
+We must put up our shields of faith against these attacks and join Paul in fighting the “good fight of the faith” (1 Tim.
+6:12).
+Whatever hurt you are harboring and whatever bitterness Satan has planted in your heart, the Gospel can uproot it and plant life, truth, and forgiveness … today.
 Instead of focusing on the sins of others, let’s ask God to scrub our own souls and pray for unity in our relationships.
 Don’t just fight for fighting's sake.
 Fight the good fight of the faith, with your sisters in Christ by your side.
 This fight is for eternity.
 Let’s link arms together and humbly kneel before the cross.
-In this, we will fight the right battle, together, for His glory, for our good.
+In this, we will fight the right battle— together, for His glory, for our good.